vohai2003/hdp_data_tutorials/tutorials/hdf/nifi-trucking-iot-on-hdf/tutorial-3.md

 ## Environment Setup

 We will be working in the `trucking-iot` project.
-If you have the latest HDF Sandbox installed, then the demo comes preinstalled.
+If you have the latest Hortonworks DataFlow (HDF) Sandbox installed, then the demo comes preinstalled.
 If not or you do not already have it setup, then refer to [Setup Demo on existing HDF/HDP](https://github.com/orendain/trucking-iot/tree/hadoop-summit-2017#setup-on-existing-hdf-hdp).

 ## Starting to Build a NiFi DataFlow